scipy/scipy/doc/source/tutorial/optimize.rst

     \[ \mathbf{x}_{\textrm{opt}}=\mathbf{x}_{0}-\mathbf{H}^{-1}\nabla f.\]

-The inverse of the Hessian is evaluted using the conjugate-gradient method.
+The inverse of the Hessian is evaluated using the conjugate-gradient method.
 An example of employing this method to minimizing the Rosenbrock function is given below.
-To take full advantage of the NewtonCG method, a function which computes the Hessian must be provided.
+To take full advantage of the Newton-CG method, a function which computes the Hessian must be provided.
 The Hessian matrix itself does not need to be constructed, only a vector which is the product of the Hessian with an arbitrary vector needs to be available to the minimization routine.
 As a result,